82bladerunner/82bladerunner/README.md

 - **Financial Markets and Algorithmic Trading** 📈

   I have been a part of a few blockchain communities.
 One which I have personally started and the second one being our university's blockchain club.
 Through these I've been to a few meetups and conferences.
 In one workshop I had a brief introduction on **Solidity**.
 I trade futures from time to time in my daily life and follow the markets.
+You can check out my personal bot to trade cryptocurrencies on Binance here: https://github.com/82bladerunner/Blue-Funding

 - **Art and Animation** 🎨